mjuenema/install_dx_spectrum_with_ansible/README.md

 # Spectrum Installation Playbook

-Ansible playbook to install CA/Broadcom DX Netops Spectrum.
+Ansible playbook to install Broadcom DX Netops Spectrum on Rocky Linux and possibly other Red Hat Linux derived distributions.

-The playbook help you set up any size of spectrum environments.
+The following DX netops Spectrum components are supported:
+* SpectroServer
+* Oneclick
+* Spectrum Report Manager
+I may add support for other components later but at this stage this is all I need.

-It uses the Spectrum distributed installation procedure and all the Spectrum servers will be installed in parallel.
+The playbook uses the Spectrum distributed installation procedure.

 The minor version will be installed and also the latest update if defined.
 You only need one configuration file (inventory) to define your environment!

+## Inventory

 Ansible is only needed on the host from where Spectrum distributed install will run.
+You must make sure that the user running Ansible can log into the others server.

 You can define server with these functions:
 * SpectroSERVER primary and secondary